gocardless/simple-swag/README.md

 ## Troubleshooting

-If you get the following error when attempting to run simple-swag it is likely that Go isnt initialised proeprly in your shell.
+If you get the following error when attempting to run `simple-swag` it is likely that Go isn't initialised properly in your shell.

 Add the below lines to your `~/.zshrc` file.